Last updated: ET

 - Panama Oeste

-- Cases of Coronavirus COVID-19 in Panama – Health department of the Government of Panama (in Spanish)
+Health department - Government of Panama (in Spanish)

 Region beyond Yaviza